Reference prior for Bayesian estimation of seismic fragility curves: Introduction

 \section{Introduction}

-Seismic fragility curves of mechanical structures are key quantities of interest of the Seismic Probabilistic Risk Assessment (SPRA) framework.
-They are introduced in the 1980s for seismic risk assessment studies performed on nuclear facilities (see e.g. \cite{Kennedy1980,KENNEDY198447, PARK1998, KENNEDY1999, Cornell2004}).
-They express the probability of failure of the mechanical structure -- the probability that an Engineering Demand Parameter (EDP), such as interstory drift ratio for example, exceeds a limit threshold whether the EDP is observed or not -- conditional to a scalar value derived from the seismic ground motions -- coined Intensity Measure (IM) -- such as Peak Ground Acceleration (PGA).
-In \cite{Cornell2004}, \citeauthor{Cornell2004} recalls the main assumption according to which the reduction of the seismic hazard to the IM values is relevant.
-This is the so-called sufficiency assumption of the IM w.r.t. the magnitude (M), source-to-site distance (R) and other parameters thought to dominate the seismic hazard at the location of interest (see also \cite{Grigoriu2021}).
-Fragility curves are also part of the Performance-Based Earthquake Engineering (PBEE) framework (see e.g. \cite{Cornell2004,PEER2004,Porter2007, Gardoni2002}).
-In this context, they are based on an alternative definition, the probability of exceeding a specified damage state for a given EDP.

-Various data sources can be exploited in practice to estimate fragility curves, namely: expert judgments supported by test data \cite{Kennedy1980,KENNEDY198447,PARK1998,Zentner2017}, experimental data \cite{PARK1998, Gardoni2002, Choe2007}, results of damage -- called empirical data -- collected on existing structures that have been subjected to an earthquake \cite{Shinozuka2000, Lallemant2015, Straub2008} and analytical results given by more or less refined numerical models using artificial or real seismic excitations (see e.g. \cite{ZENTNER20101614, WangF2020,MANDAL201611,WANGZ2018,WANG2018232,ZHAO2020103}).
+Fragility curves are key assets for the probabilistic seismic risk assessment (SPRA) of mechanical structures.
+Introduced in the 1980s for seismic risk assessment studies carried out on nuclear facilities (for example, \cite{Kennedy1980,KENNEDY198447, PARK1998, KENNEDY1999, Cornell2004}), they express the probability of failure of mechanical structures as a function of a scalar value derived from seismic ground motions, called the intensity measure (IM).
+One example of such a scalar value is the peak ground acceleration (PGA).
+In \cite{Cornell2004}, \citeauthor{Cornell2004} states the condition under which reducing seismic risk to IM values is relevant.
+This condition is the so-called ``sufficiency assumption'' of the IM with regards to the magnitude M, the source-site distance R, and other parameters which are thought to drive seismic risk at the location considered \cite{Grigoriu2021}.
+Fragility curves can be estimated using data collated from various sources, namely: (i) expert assessments supported by test data \cite{Kennedy1980, KENNEDY198447, PARK1998, Zentner2017}, (ii) experimental data \cite{PARK1998, Gardoni2002, Choe2007}, (iii) damage reports---called empirical data---obtained from existing structures that have been subjected to an earthquake \cite{Shinozuka2000, Lallemant2015, Straub2008}, and (iv) analytical results obtained from various numerical models using artificial or natural seismic excitations \cite{ZENTNER20101614, WangF2020,MANDAL201611,WANGZ2018,WANG2018232,ZHAO2020103}.